visargsoneji/sample-broker/README.md

 ```
 This will internally hit the `GET` `/v2/catalog` endpoint of the broker.
 ### Provision
-- To Provision a service-instance, first we need to create a namespace and use it create instance in that namespace:
+- To Provision a service-instance, first we need to create a namespace and use it to create instance in that namespace:
 ```
 kubectl create namespace test-ns
 ```